Three X Sisters: Harmony trio broadcast over 1930s radio

 The early 1930s saw the radio departures of the Boswell Sisters, Brox Sisters, and musical leader Jane Pickens with her Pickens Sisters trio.
 The Three X Sisters remained on American radio airwaves, and were top harmonizers on 1930s radio.
 They had also become CBS network radio artists, then later signing with NBC radio.
 During the summer/fall 1932, the " X Sisters" were signed with Tidewater and the Freddie Rich Orchestra for three times a week with CBS, and continued with Paul Specht on other nightly radio programs throughout that year.
 The trio signed their first "Artist Bureau" radio contract with N.B.C.
 Monday, February 13, was their first song assignment at 6:30 over the WJZ (AM) network.
 A Competition was formed between the Three X Sisters and the Do-Re-Mi's, both the tops of their singing game in February 1933.
 Broadcasting management had the lady harmonists (individually) sing with musical accompaniment perform at different locations, and have it all brought together over a radio broadcast by the station radio swithchboard team.
 After the trio and Specht departed their Tidewater Oil Show (Tydol), they found a new nich with the Eddie Cantor Show (Chase and Sanborn Show) in 1933, as well as, in May with the Musical Grocery Store Program (Best Foods - sponsor for Hellman's Mayonnaise) were also doing harmonies with Tom Howard, performance with Jeanie Lang (the King of Jazz, 1930) and the Rythmn Boys.
 They were one of a few guest spot singers on the Lum and Abner show during May-Dec1933.
 In 1934, they had many guest spot appearances alongside Mary Small on her Little Miss Bab-O Program (Babbitt Company—a detergent soap company).
-On Sunday April 8, 1934 the trio shared the guest spot on the Bab-O show with Mario Cozzi, a New York baritone singer on WEAF.
+On Sunday April 8, 1934 the trio shared the guest spot on the Bab-O show with Mario Cozzi, a New York baritone opera singer on WEAF.
 Cozzi recorded for Victor records, and had completed work at the New York Studio no. 2, in late February.
 Their harmonies continued and by 1935, they renewed their radio contract with NBC for 26 weeks.
 They were well known at the WJZ and WEAF (WNBC (AM)) microphone.